 Do you have questions about the newly reinstated Spanish Wealth Tax?
 Do you know if you need to pay this tax or if you are exempt from it?
 Are you familiar with the rules and regulations that govern this tax?
 At Lusa Legal we can answer all of your Wealth Tax questions and more.
-We can assist you in determining whether or not you are required to pay the Wealth Tax Spain and if so ensure that you take full advantage of all of the exemptions that you qualify for.
-We can utilize a Spain Wealth Tax calculator to make sure that you pay the correct amount in taxes and we can help you to pay your taxes on time.
-Lusa Legal is here to provide you with all of the information that you require on the Spanish Wealth Tax.
+We can assist you in determining whether you are required to pay the Wealth Tax Spain and if so ensure that you take full advantage of all the exemptions that you qualify for.
+We can utilize a Spain Wealth Tax calculator to make sure that you pay the correct amount in taxes, and we can help you to pay your taxes on time.
+Lusa Legal is here to provide you with all the information that you require on the Spanish Wealth Tax.

 What do you need to know about Spanish Wealth Tax?

 The Spanish Wealth Tax (also previously known as Impuesto sobre el Patrimonio Spain) was reinstated in the country in 2017 after being abolished in 2008.
-Certain changes have been made, and the new Wealth Tax in Spain, focuses on taxing those residents and non-residents with total combined assets equaling an amount of €700,000 or greater.
+Certain changes have been made, and the new Wealth Tax in Spain, focuses on taxing those residents and non-residents with total combined assets equalling an amount of €700,000 or greater.
 The amount that is payable is determined by the amount of wealth a person has, therefore the greater their wealth, the more money owed in taxes.
 This specific tax is calculated on the total amount of assets, after deductions, that a person has as of December 31st and must be paid by June at the latest.
 The implementation of this tax is supposed to be a temporary one, and was in an attempt to assist in raising the economy of Spain.

 Wealth Tax for Residents vs. Non-Residents of Spain.